 Shell and tube heat exchangers can be used to transfer heat to a variety of materials, including asphalt and water based liquids.
 They heat materials through the use of either hot oil or steam.

 Featuring bare tube exchangers, shell and tube style industrial heat exchangers are designed similarly to suction heaters with one key distinction.
 Rather than being placed in the storage tank with the product, shell and tube heat exchangers are positioned externally on the material storage tanks instead.

 If you need a heat exchanger that won’t take up room in your material storage tank and can heat only the material moving through it, a shell and tube heat exchanger is likely the way to go.

-Unlike suction heaters and shell and tube heat exchangers, however, bayonet heaters are capable of heating an entire tank rather that just the material actively through them.
+Unlike suction heaters and shell and tube heat exchangers, however, bayonet heat exchangers are capable of heating an entire tank rather that just the material actively through them.

 If you are searching for an industrial heat exchanger capable of efficiently heating large quantities of material, a bayonet heater is likely the solution you need.